BANGAUTOGLASS

 Mercedes-Benz Metris ADAS calibration adds to the overall cost of windshield service, and that's a reasonable thing to factor into your planning.
 Several variables affect the final cost: the type of glass required, whether your van is equipped with one or more integrated sensor systems, whether static calibration, dynamic calibration, or both are needed, and whether the service is being performed at a shop or in the field.

 If you're filing an insurance claim for the windshield replacement, it's worth understanding what your policy covers.
 Some comprehensive auto insurance policies include ADAS recalibration as part of the covered repair — but policies vary.
 If you haven't started the claim process yet, Bang AutoGlass can assist you in understanding the process and gathering what's needed.
-We don't file the claim on your behalf, but we can help you navigate the steps so nothing falls through the cracks.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 Fleet Operators: Why This Deserves Priority Treatment